-• There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.
+- There is a high degree of uncertainty about future levels of funding for local government.
+However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - The COVID-19 pandemic has made forecasting for future requirements extremely difficult, however, in the preparation of these accounts, the accounting policies have been applied consistently.
+There will be future requirements for the Council to view the uncertainties around COVID-19 and the impact it will have on the financial position and these will be considered during the budgetary planning and monitoring processes already embedded in the Council's decision-making processes.